Pinellas Co. SWAT standoff comes to fiery end; one suspect in custody, another hospitalized

 Smoot was wanted for aggravated assault with a gun, attempted first-degree murder and felony conspiracy to commit first-degree murder, as well as fleeing and eluding.

 The woman Billings and Smoot were staying with will not be charged, said Gualtieri.
-It's not clear is she was inside when the fire broke out.
+It's not clear if she was inside when the fire broke out.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the 10 News app now.